scalar-labs/scalardb-benchmarks/docs/README.md

 Before loading initial data, the tables must be defined using [ScalarDB Schema Loader](https://github.com/scalar-labs/scalardb/blob/master/docs/schema-loader.md).
 Get the latest schema loader [here](https://github.com/scalar-labs/scalardb/releases) and execute it with the workload-specific schema file.
 For setting ScalarDB properties, see also the related documents [here](https://github.com/scalar-labs/scalardb#docs).

 For example, execute the following command with `tpcc-schema.json` to create tables for TPC-C benchmark.
+For YCSB and multi-storage YCSB, use `ycsb-schema.json` and `ycsb-multi-storage-schema.json`, respectively.

 ```console
 java -jar scalardb-schema-loader-<version>.jar --config /path/to/scalardb.properties -f tpcc-schema.json --coordinator